New Employee Onboarding: Your Onboarding Checklist

 There’s new hire orientation and then there’s employee onboarding—the former is a best practice, the latter is a compliance necessity.
 You’ll need employees to take time out of what is already a busy first day to sign documents proving who they are and how they’d like to be paid.

 How do you make sure to cross all your T’s and dot your I’s?
-To help you out, we’ve compiled the documents you’ll need for new hire onboarding, accurate as of April 2017.
+To help you out, we’ve compiled the documents you’ll need for the new hire onboarding process, accurate as of April 2017.
 Note that these are only nationally required forms for employee onboarding—your city or state may have its own additional requirements.
 Here's our employee onboarding checklist so you can easily and quickly get your new hires up to speed.

 Employment Eligibility Verification (USCIS Form I-9)

-The Form I-9 has been a hallmark of employee onboarding since the eighties.
+The Form I-9 has been a hallmark of employee onboarding process since the eighties.
 Updated earlier this year, the mandatory form is used to confirm an employee’s eligibility to work in the U.S. If you’ve ever started a new job and were asked to bring documents to confirm your identity, like a passport or social security card, you’ve filled out an I-9.

 The form is divided into three sections, each with a distinct purpose, signer, and deadline.